Find the complete solution to the following problems here:

 How to fix the Disable WHM two factor authentication

 You will need access to your server using SSH or the command line access.
 The easiest way to do that is PUTTY, a free SSH/telnet connection tool (download it here free).
+It is one of the most used SSH tools by offshore software development teams worldwide.
 Most of us who use Cpanel and WHM may not be used to command line control.
 So here are some visual tips for you.